 Provisional application - what to include

-Provisional applications are an option are an option first step in applying for a standard or an innovation patent.
+Provisional applications are an optional first step in applying for a standard or an innovation patent.
 A provisional patent application is not examined and will never have a patent granted on it, but it gives you 12 months to decide whether to go further and seek standard or innovation patent protection for your invention.

 Your provisional application should include:

 A provisional specification should be drafted carefully and include as full a description of your invention as possible.
 It is not required to have claims.